Guide for LitePix Bulk Image Optimizer

 The aspect ratio of the image is preserved.
 For example, if you specify 2048x2048 and your image is 4096x2048, it will be resized to 2048x1024 to fit within the limits.

-On the Dashboard page, you can analyze and compress images.
-Both processes will follow the parameters set on the Settings page.
+On the Dashboard page, you can sync and optimize images.

 Note